KillSwitch001/collegicoin_sentinel/README.md

-# Proton Sentinel
+# Collegicoin Sentinel

-Sentinel is an autonomous agent for persisting, processing and automating Proton governance objects and tasks.
+Sentinel is an autonomous agent for persisting, processing and automating Collegicoin governance objects and tasks.

-Sentinel is implemented as a Python application that binds to a local version collegicoind instance on each Proton Masternode.
+Sentinel is implemented as a Python application that binds to a local version collegicoind instance on each Collegicoin Masternode.

 This guide covers installing Sentinel onto an existing Masternode in Ubuntu 14.04 / 16.04.